Aptos Hills-Larkin Valley, California

 For statistical purposes, the United States Census Bureau has defined Aptos Hills-Larkin Valley as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.
 The population was 2,383 as of the 2020 United States census.

 Geography

 Aptos Hills-Larkin Valley is located at (36.960860, -121.831386).

-According to the United States Census Bureau, the CDP has a total area of 9.3 sqmi, of which, 9.2 sqmi of it is land and 0.03 sqmi of it (0.36%) is water.
+According to the United States Census Bureau, the CDP has a total area of 9.3 sqmi, of which 9.2 sqmi is land and 0.03 sqmi (0.36%) is water.

 Demographics

 Aptos Hills-Larkin Valley first appeared as a census-designated place in the 1990 United States census.